Homemade Snowy Moon Cakes

 Have you ever eaten a snowy moon cake?
 Come follow along and we will show you how to make this delicious treat.

 Can you believe we first submitted this Homemade Snowy Moon Cake recipe on September 22, 2012?
 A special thank you to all of you and for your support through the years.
-We have perfected the recipe over the years and wanted to share some fun and easy tips.
-We also decided to keep some of the old photos along with taking some new ones for sentimental reasons.
+We have perfected the recipe over the years and wanted to share some fun and easy tips. due to sentimental reasons, we decided to keep some of the old photos along with taking some new ones for sentimental reasons.
 Can you guess which photos are old and which ones are new?

 Why You are Going to LOVE Homemade Snowy Moon Cakes

 They will bring a smile to your face with their beautiful designs made with the moon cake moulds and moon cake stamps.
 When you bite into one of these Homemade Snowy Moon Cakes, you are going to love that addictive chewiness of the "mochi like" snowy skin.